Christina Z

-Christina Z is an American comics writer known for being the first woman to break onto the Wizard magazine Top 10 list of top-selling writers.
-She achieved this status for her work on the Image Comics title Witchblade.
+Christina Z is an American comics writer known for her work on the Image Comics title Witchblade.
 She wrote and laid the foundation of the first 39 issues of the Witchblade series.
 In 2008, she made news by taking the writing duties for Virgin Comics Shadow Hunter that featured adult film star Jenna Jameson.
 She has also been a music journalist on and off over the course of 20 years.